intuitivetextmining/d3fdgraph/README.rst

 ----

 Note that **d3fdgraph** is only useful in a jupyter notebook.
 It isn't useful in a terminal, and hasn't been tested in other kinds of python notebook.

+**d3graph** has been tested to work in the Anaconda Python's jupyter notebook, and also the mybinder instances too.
+Recently it has been made to work in Google's Colab notebook environment.

+JupyterLab is movign away from allowing javascript in notebook cells, and encouraging develpment of extensions insted.
+Since JupyterLab is not ready for production, and not widely adopted yet, the focus here is on Jupyter and Colab notebooks.